ATP Candidate Portal

 This four to seven year training program is grounded in the theoretical perspective of Analytical Psychology, which was initially conceptualized by the psychiatrist, C. G. Jung and was further developed by various international clinicians.
 It asserts the complexity of our cognitive and emotional life, our individual psyche.
 It recognizes the energetic dynamic of the personal and the collective unconscious.
 It respects and engages the affects and powers of the archetypal/spiritual world so clearly acknowledged by world religions.
 Symbols and images as they appear in dreams, fantasies, drawings, sand-trays and reverie are seen as dynamic communications from the unconscious that when embraced transform consciousness.
 It also recognizes the interference of personal complexes in living a mature, embodied life and identifies various ways to enable consciousness to mitigate their negative influence.
 Analytical Psychology provides a perspective unique to clinical training for work with complex psychological dynamics that requires the engagement with unconscious dynamics.

-Upon completion of the training the clinician is certified as a Jungian Psychoanalyst and becomes a member of the International Association for Analytical Psychology.
+Upon completion of the training, the clinician is certified as a Jungian Psychoanalyst.
+ATP graduates are eligible for membership in the Chicago Society of Jungian Analysts (CSJA), the National Association for the Advancement of Psychoanalysis (NAAP), and the International Association for Analytical Psychology (IAAP).

 The application deadline for beginning in September is the preceding January 15.

-Continuing Education credit is available for all course work, since the C. G. Jung Institute is approved by the American Psychological Association to sponsor continuing education credits for psychologists.
+Continuing Education credit is available for course work.
+The Institute is approved by the Illinois Department of Professional Regulation to provide CE credits for psychologists, social workers, marriage and family therapists, and professional counselors.
 The C. G. Jung Institute of Chicago maintains responsibility for this program and its content.
-The Institute is also approved by the Illinois Department of Professional Regulation to provide continuing education credits for social workers, marriage and family therapists and professional counselors.

 The Analyst Training Program aims for the transformation of the clinician through a multi-year training experience which includes at least weekly personal analysis, weekly consultation (supervision), a personal evaluative process with monitoring committees throughout training, four years of classroom work totaling 700 hours, three sets of exams, two final analytic process write-ups of 30-50 pages each, and a final thesis of 50 to 100 pages.